ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-28.md

 ## `EasyImage` plugin

 Please note that the {@link module:easy-image/easyimage~EasyImage} plugin is no longer automatically importing the {@link module:image/image~Image} plugin as a dependency.
-This allows using it alone with either {link module:image/image~ImageBlock} or {link module:image/image~ImageInline} without loading the other.
+This allows using it alone with either {@link module:image/imageblock~ImageBlock} or {@link module:image/imageinline~ImageInline} without loading the other.

 This decoupling does not have an impact on integrations based on on {@link builds/guides/overview#available-builds official editor builds} or using [the CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).

-However, for integrations that {@link builds/guides/integration/advanced-setup build the editor from source}, this means that in order to get Easy Image working properly, the `Image` plugin (or one of {link module:image/image~ImageBlock} or {link module:image/image~ImageInline}) must be imported separately:
+However, for integrations that {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source build the editor from source}, this means that in order to get Easy Image working properly, the `Image` plugin (or one of {@link module:image/imageblock~ImageBlock} or {@link module:image/imageinline~ImageInline}) must be imported separately:

 ```js
 import EasyImage from '@ckeditor/ckeditor5-easy-image/src/easyimage';